TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/ParseFunc/Index.rst

 default parsing rules are implemented in the core, like parsing link tags via :ref:`typolink` function.

-You can also use :ts:`parseFunc` for your own processing.
+You can also use :typoscript:`parseFunc` for your own processing.
 In the following example, every occurrence of "COMP" is replaced by "My company name"::

    page.stdWrap.parseFunc.short {